Category: Vampires

 officers and survived nightstick blows to his head.
 He has

-also survived numerous gunshots, not just from handguns but from a
+also survived numerous gunshots, not just from handguns but from a shotgun as well.
+Unless every shot missed him, very

 unlikely.